ibm-cloud-docs/cloud-object-storage/tutorials/kp-encrypt-bucket.md

 2. Select the associated service instance and key, and click **Associate key**.
 3. Verify the information is correct.
 3. Click **Create bucket**.
-You can choose to use Key Protect to manage encryption for a bucket only at the time of creation.
-It isn't possible to change an existing bucket to use Key Protect.
-{:important}

-If bucket creation fails with a `400 Bad Request` error with the message `The Key CRN could not be found`, ensure that the CRN is correct and that the service to service authorization policy exists.
-{:tip}

-In the **Buckets** listing, the bucket has a _View_ link under **Attributes** where you can verify that the bucket has a Key Protect key enabled.

-Note that the `Etag` value returned for objects encrypted using SSE-KP **will** be the actual MD5 hash of the original decrypted object.
-{:tip}

-It is also possible to use [the REST API](/docs/cloud-object-storage?topic=cloud-object-storage-compatibility-api-bucket-operations#compatibility-api-key-protect) or SDKs ([Go](/docs/cloud-object-storage?topic=cloud-object-storage-using-go#go-examples-kp), [Java](/docs/cloud-object-storage?topic=cloud-object-storage-java#java-examples-kp), [Node.js](/docs/cloud-object-storage?topic=cloud-object-storage-node#node-examples-kp), or [Python](/docs/cloud-object-storage?topic=cloud-object-storage-python#python-examples-kp)).
 <!-- Introduce each major step with a description of what it will accomplish.
 If there are sequential substeps, use an ordered list for each substep.
 Don't include the step number. -->

 <!-- For commands, introduce the command in a sentence first.
 Then surround what the user must enter in the command prompt with three backticks, and set the programming language if it applies.
 After the code block, add a {: pre} attribute to add a $ before the command and a copy link. -->